 Sadly, many trainers still use outdated methodology and tools such as shock.
 The use of shock collars (also known as electronic collars or e-collars) can cause symptoms of distress in dogs, and the effects only worsen as the level of shock is increased.
 Many countries have banned their use, and I hope many more continue to do so.

 Focusing on rewarding good behavior and setting your dog up to succeed are the major techniques used by positive, reward based trainers.
-Sit and Stay is successful at helping you teach your dog basic training, learning how to modify behavior and we are helping to foster a healthy relationship between you and your dog.
+Sit and Stay is successful at helping you teach your dog basic training, learning how to modify behavior and we help foster a healthy relationship between you and your dog.

 Articles of interest: